GluuFederation/docs-de-prod/docs/source/operation/custom-oxauth.md

 ## Overview

 The oxAuth version of Gluu Server DE can be customized.
-Basic knowledge on [custom design](https://gluu.org/docs/ce/3.1.5/operation/custom-design/) is required.
+Basic knowledge of [custom design](https://gluu.org/docs/ce/3.1.5/operation/custom-design/) is required.

-The similar directories as found in Gluu Server CE also exist in Gluu Server DE, though there is difference on how to put these customization inside the container compared to Gluu Server CE.
+Similar directories to those found in Gluu Server CE also exist in Gluu Server DE, though there is a difference on how to put these customizations inside the container, compared to Gluu Server CE.

     /opt/gluu/jetty/oxauth/
     |-- custom